XOP/css-codeguide/src/md/comments.md

 ### CSSG

-The main idea behind [CSSG](http://cssg.rocks) project is bringing extra transparency to the common CSS codebase.
+[CSSG](http://cssg.rocks) stands for CSS-O-Gram, meta-language for documenting markup structure with CSS comments.

-Simply put, it's a meta-language that uses CSS comments for html (_-module_) documenting.
+The main idea behind this conception is to bring extra transparency to the common CSS codebase.

 Here's an example: